 In many cases, the private sector has stepped in to help people and businesses struggling because of cancellations and quarantines.
 Kickstarter has built a live archive of resources for artists, from best practices for remote work to emergency grants for those buffeted by the crisis to legal aid and advice on recession-proofing a creative practice.
 The Art Newspaper has compiled a list of resources and financial aid, and another is being maintained by the New York Foundation for the Arts that mainly details emergency grants.
 And crowdfunding efforts to aid creative people who have lost income are popping up across the country, as relayed by the organisation Americans for the Arts.

-A coalition of donors has set up a $75m fund to aid non-profit arts, cultural and social service organisations in New York City that have been impacted by the epidemic.
-Called the NYC Covid-19 Response & Impact Fund and administered by the New York Community Trust, it will disburse grants and interest-free loans to small and midsize non-profits to help them meet city residents’ needs and to cover losses linked to the disruption of their activities.
-To be eligible, an organisation must be a 501(c)3 non-profit organisation based in New York City that already receives city or New York State money and has an annual operating budget up to $20m.
+A coalition of donors has set up a $75m fund that has since grown to $95m to aid non-profit arts, cultural and social service organisations in New York City that have been impacted by the epidemic.
+Called the NYC Covid-19 Response & Impact Fund and administered by the New York Community Trust, it is disbursing grants and interest-free loans to small and midsize non-profits to help them meet city residents’ needs and to cover losses linked to the disruption of their activities.
+The grants awarded so far range from $8,000 to $250,000 and the loans from $100,000 to $3m.
+To be eligible, an organisation must be a 501(c)3 non-profit organisation based in New York City that already receives city or New York State money and has an annual operating budget of up to $20m.

 The donor program Anonymous Was a Woman (AWAW) has announced a $250,000 emergency grant project to support artists who have experienced demonstrable financial hardship as a result of the Covid-19 pandemic.
 The grants will range up to $2,500 apiece and will go to female visual artists over the age of 40 in the United States and territories.
 Applications are open from 6 April to 8 April at the website of the New York Foundation for the Arts, which is partnering with AWAW to administer the grants.
 Anonymous Was a Woman also offers 10 grants of $25,000 annually to women artists over 40, and they will be presented as previously planned in the fall.
 While those awards have historically been funded solely by the program’s founder Susan Unterberg, donors can help finance the emergency Covid-19 grants at AWAW’s website.